Secret ingredients to quality software

 6. Ensure that the file name reflects the content of the news post and includes relevant identifiers, such as the title or date.

-Benefits of using SharePoint's News feature over emailing the news:
+Benefits of using SharePoint's News feature, now with email integration

 • Engagement and collaboration: SharePoint's News feature encourages interaction and collaboration among team members.
 Readers can leave comments, ask questions, or provide feedback directly on the news post, fostering a sense of community and promoting active engagement.